We give you an overview of the five cards in the Chase Ultimate Rewards family, including sign-up bonuses and spending categories.

 The Chase Sapphire Preferred and Reserve cards both come with a large sign-up bonus, a high earnings rate on restaurant and travel purchases, a 25 to 50 percent bonus on travel redemptions and a high annual fee.
 Also, owning one of these cards gives you the option to transfer points.
 You can transfer your points between other Ultimate Rewards cards, you can transfer points to other members of your household and you can transfer your points to one of Chase’s 13 travel partners, including several major airlines, at a 1 to 1 rate.

-The Sapphire Reserve card costs a whopping $450 per year – but don’t let the high fee trip you up.
-Our analysis shows that the Reserve card is actually a better deal for frequent travelers even on a moderate budget, not just for the lounge access, but because – when you add up the card’s sign-up bonus, higher rewards earning rate, higher bonus on travel redemptions and $300 annual travel credit that applies to most travel purchases, the Reserve card is far more valuable than the Preferred card.
+The Sapphire Reserve card costs a whopping $550 per year – but don’t let the high fee trip you up.
+Our analysis shows that the Reserve card is actually a better deal for frequent travelers, not just for the lounge access, but because – when you add up the card’s sign-up bonus, higher rewards earning rate, higher bonus on travel redemptions and $300 annual travel credit that applies to most travel purchases, the Reserve card is far more valuable than the Preferred card.

 Business Ultimate Rewards cards

-For business owners who are averse to the Ink Business Preferred card’s annual fee, the Ink Business Cash card offers a great 5 percent rewards rate on common business purchases, including office supplies and internet services, and a generous $300 bonus.
+For business owners who are averse to the Ink Business Preferred card’s annual fee, the Ink Business Cash card offers a great 5 percent rewards rate on common business purchases, including office supplies and internet services, and a generous $500 bonus.
+Also, the Ink Business Unlimited card is a new card from Chase — similar to the Freedom Unlimited card, it allows business owners to earn 1.5 percent cash back on every purchase, and it offers the same $500 sign-up bonus as the Ink Business Cash card.

 Which Chase Ultimate Rewards card should you apply for?